marcosRoos/OO-Study/README.md

 ```
 As you can see, the parent class type does accept the childs instance. <br/>
 Java 8 let you insert a child that have more methods than its parent on the parent, but you would not be able to call those methods. <br/>
 C++ let you have multiple inheritance, meanwhile java has something called <ins>INTERFACE</ins>, which are like abstract classes, but they have no parameters, only constants and method prototypes (no content on the methods).
-With interfaces, you can create a child class that extends parent class and implement multiple interfaces.
+With interfaces, you can create a child class that extends the parent class and implement multiple interfaces.

 <br/>
 <p align="center">